E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 ![Unauthorized Traffic Denied](./images/10-unauthorized-traffic-denied.png)

-HTTPS from Guest and ICMP from all client networks were denied by the broader server-protection entries.
+HTTPS from Guest, FTP from unauthorized client networks, and ICMP from all client networks were denied by the broader server-protection entries.

 ---